 Faculty exchange or borrow affords a number of advantages to a faculty participant, including the chance to get to know colleagues and students at another campus and to experience teaching at a different institution.
 From an institutional perspective, faculty exchange enables departments to enrich their curricular options by drawing on expertise from the other campuses, as well as to address temporary staffing needs.

-. . . for which the faculty member borrowed teaches the course at the borrowing institution as an overload and is compensated for that extra teaching;
+- Overload Borrow, in which the faculty member borrowed teaches a course at the borrowing institution as an overload and is compensated for that extra teaching.

-. . . for which the course is taught by the borrowed faculty member as part of the normal full-time teaching load.
+- Released-Time Borrow, in which a course is taught by the borrowed faculty member as part of the normal full-time teaching load.
 The lending campus may or may not be reimbursed depending on the agreement.

 Starting the Process